tdkehoe/Google-Cloud-Functions-to-Cloud-Services-tutorial/README.md

 Because a service account does something you assign a role to a service account.
 In this case, my service account calls Google Cloud Translate so I assign it the role `Cloud Translation API User`.

 Because a service account does *only one thing* you assign a *limited role* to a service account.
 My translation service account doesn't get to do stuff in the Google Cloud Dataplex, for example.
-It also doesn't get to be a Cloud Translation API Editor or Admin.
-It's just a Cloud Translation API User.
+It also doesn't get to be a `Cloud Translation API Editor` or `Admin`.
+It's just a `Cloud Translation API User` minion.

 Make a Service Account
 ----------------------